 You know, I keep going through the history of the Democratic Party.

-Why is it that every time a Democratic presidential candidate goes before a predominantly black audience, their cadence, their pitch, and their tone shifts dramatically?
+Why is it that every time a Democratic presidential candidate goes before a predominantly black audience, their cadence, their pitch, and their tone shifts dramatically.

-Now we pointed this out, even Barack Obama does it.
+Even Barack Obama does it.

 He sounds different.

-And then Hillary Clinton, I ain't feel no ways tired, and all that.
+And then Hillary Clinton, I ain't feel no ways tired and all that.

 And Al Gore, Republicans are the wrong agenda for African Americans.